- Taxes and tax rates

 Note : You can change the entity code, exemption number or contact address anytime within a transaction, right from their respective fields before saving it.

 Let’s see how this affects a transaction.
-Sales tax in Zoho Books is calculated on all Sales entities such as estimates, invoices, recurring invoices, sales orders and credit notes.
+Sales tax in Zoho Books is calculated on all Sales entities such as quotes, invoices, recurring invoices, sales orders and credit notes.
 When you raise such a transaction for a customer, select the item and save it, Avalara does the following :

 - Determines the item’s taxability in the customer’s location.